lhehnke/serial-killers/README.md

 # serial-killers
-Data on both male and female international serial killers and scripts for scraping, wrangling, and analyzing data on serial killers
+Project killR: Data on both male and female international serial killers and scripts for scraping, wrangling, and analyzing data on serial killers

 ## Description: serial_killers_data